Matty-El/velo-route/README.md

 #### Future features

--   The ability for users to add ratings to the routes that have been added.
+-   The ability for users to add ratings to the routes that have been added to VeloRoute.
--   Additional route categories such as countries to broaden the available search options.
+-   Additional country categorisation to include states, regions, counties etc.
--   Addition of a separate cycling tips page to link from cycling tips.
+-   Addition of a separate cycling tips page to link from each of the cycling tips to provide a more detailed overview and instructions.
 -   A newsletter for users to sign up to updates relating to VeloRoute.

 ---